-The Appeal Committee will meet as soon as is practicable following the decision of the Director of People & OD.
-The written appeal will be circulated to the Head of School / Director of Research Institute and the Convener of the relevant College Promotion Committee or Board of Review.
-The Appeal Committee will interview the appellant (who may be accompanied by a colleague or trade union representative), and, where appropriate, may seek additional information from the Head of School / Director of Research Institute and the Convener of the relevant College Promotion Committee or Board of Review.
+The Appeal Committee will meet as soon as is practicable following the decision of the Executive Director of People & OD.
+The written appeal will be circulated to the Head of and the Convener of the relevant College Promotion Committee or Board of Review.
+The Appeal Committee will interview the appellant (who may be accompanied by a colleague or trade union representative), and, where appropriate, may seek additional information from the Head of School and the Convener of the relevant College Promotion Committee or Board of Review.
 The Committee will consider the original material available and will be permitted to call others to attend or to request the submission of written statements.

 The Appeal Committee will be empowered to consider the facts of the case presented before determining:

-- to uphold the appeal and refer the matter back to the relevant Promotions Committee or Board of Review for reconsideration of the substantive case following the correct procedure and/or process; or
+- to uphold the appeal and refer the matter back to the relevant Promotion Committee or Board of Review for reconsideration of the substantive case following the correct procedure and/or process; or

-For any references sought the contents are confidential to the members of the Board of Review and will not be passed to anyone else including the applicant.
-All references will be obtained by Human Resources and authorisation to contact external referees is obtained from each application at the point of application submission.
-In line with data protection legislation, the content of a reference and its use in the decision-making process could be scrutinised by the applicant.
+The contents of any references sought are confidential to the members of the Board of Review and will not be passed to anyone else including the applicant.
+All references will be obtained by the Performance & Reward team and authorisation to contact external referees will be obtained from each application at the point of application submission.
+In line with data protection legislation, the content of a reference and its use in the decision-making process may be scrutinised by the applicant.

-It is the University’s policy, in accordance with the provisions of the Data Protection Act 1998, to retain each application, and associated correspondence, in an individual’s personal file, including references sought for successful applicants.
+It is the University’s policy, in accordance with GDPR Principles https://www.gla.ac.uk/myglasgow/dpfoioffice/gdpr/principles/ to retain each application, and associated correspondence, in an individual’s personal file, including references , where relevant, sought for successful applicants.
 References sought for unsuccessful applicants will be held for twelve months and then securely destroyed.

 |Launch of Academic Promotion and Zone Movement Round||16th January 2023|